Annausername/yogaonline/README.md

 - The Upcoming Events section is not centered in mobile version;
 - The Community section lacks background on the screen size width of 1235px and down.
-- The Community section lacks background on the screen size width of 1235px and down.
+- The image on the Join Us page appears too small on the on the mobile version from a UI/UX standpoint.

 ## Deployment